Bisexual chic: From 1970s onwards

 The phenomenon of bisexual chic can also be attributed to the growing number of celebrities disclosing their bisexual identity.
 For example, in 1995, the lead vocalist of punk rock band Green Day, Billie Joe Armstrong, came out as bisexual in an interview with The Advocate.
-In the media, Madonna's music videos for "Justify My Love" and "Erotica" and her book "Sex" featured same-sex eroticism.
+In the media, Madonna's music videos for "Justify My Love" and "Erotica" and her book Sex featured same-sex eroticism.
 Openly bisexual comedian Sandra Bernhard was featured as a bisexual on the popular television sitcom Roseanne amidst the trend.
 To illustrate the trend, Roseanne later found herself kissed by another woman and was "consoled" by Bernhard's character, bringing bisexuality to Middle America.
 The 1992 film Basic Instinct featured a glamorous bisexual murderess played by Sharon Stone.
 Mainstream singer Janet Jackson recorded a cover version of Rod Stewart's "Tonight's the Night (Gonna Be Alright)" in which she sings to a woman with whom she is about to engage in a ménage à trois, saying, "This is just between me … and you … and you …".

-In the 21st century, bisexuality (or manifestations thereof) was alluded to in the films Kissing Jessica Stein, Y tu mamá también, Mulholland Drive, Alexander, Kinsey, and Brokeback Mountain, in the television series The O.C. in the US and Torchwood in the UK and in Lady Gaga's music videos for "LoveGame" and "Telephone".
-In the 2003 MTV Video Music Awards, Madonna kissed Britney Spears and then Christina Aguilera; many news and tabloid outsources referred to it as "lesbian chic".
-The 2008 hit song "I Kissed a Girl" by Katy Perry had bicurious lyrics.
-According to surveys by the CDC in the USA, a larger number of female college and high school students in America are experimenting with other women than ever before and, in a surprising twist, actually report being encouraged to do so by pop culture for the first time.
+In the 21st century, bisexuality (or manifestations thereof) was shown or alluded to in the films Kissing Jessica Stein, Y tu mamá también, Mulholland Drive, Alexander, Kinsey, and Brokeback Mountain, in the television series The O.C. in the US and Torchwood in the UK, and in Lady Gaga's music videos for "LoveGame" and "Telephone".
+When in the 2003 MTV Video Music Awards, Madonna kissed Britney Spears and then Christina Aguilera, many news and tabloid outsources referred to it as "lesbian chic".
+The 2008 hit song "I Kissed a Girl" by Katy Perry had bi-curious lyrics.
+According to surveys by the CDC in the US, a larger number of female college and high school students in America are experimenting with other women than ever before and, in a surprising twist, actually report being encouraged to do so by pop culture for the first time.

 Criticism

-Despite the visibility and acceptance of bisexuality brought by the effects of bisexual chic, this phenomenon has been criticised for its "trendy" property rather than a genuine act of advocating bisexual equality.
-The idea of bisexuality being chic is also detrimental to the bisexual movement as "faux bisexuality" gives bad credits to bisexual people that their sexuality is only a form of art, not a real sexual orientation.
+Despite bisexual chic bringing about greater visibility and acceptance of bisexuality, it has been criticised for being "trendy" rather than genuinely advocating bisexual equality.
+The idea of bisexuality being chic is also detrimental to the bisexual movement in that "faux bisexuality" misrepresents bisexual people by suggesting that their sexuality is only a form of art, not a real sexual orientation.

-It also misleads people who are bi-curious, which means questioning their attraction to both sexes and possibly end up being monosexual, to identify with being bisexual.